onera/paradigm/training/Python/02_Exercise_1/exercise_1.md

 ```
 ## Annex 1

-In certain settings, the mesh is an assembly of several sub-meshes.
+In some cases, the mesh is an assembly of several sub-meshes.
 These are called *zones*.

 ![alt text](mesh.png "A mesh composed of two zones")